Connect with us

 In 2013, Amanda Nunes signed with the UFC, winning her bantamweight debut against Sheila Gaff at UFC 163 in Brazil.
 While climbing the Bantamweight rankings, Amanda finished four fights in the first round and suffered just one loss, against Cat Zingano at UFC 178.

-Nunes defended her Bantamweight belt five times, against Ronda Rousey, Valentina Shevchenko, Raquel Pennington, Holly Holm, and Germaine de Randamie, before losing the title Julianna Pena in 2021.
-Although she did regain the belt from Pena in their rematch a year later, and defend the title one more time against Irene Aldana.
+Nunes defended her Bantamweight belt five times, against Ronda Rousey, Valentina Shevchenko, Raquel Pennington, Holly Holm, and Germaine de Randamie, before losing the title to Julianna Pena in 2021.
+Although she did regain the belt from Pena in their rematch a year later, she also defended the title one more time against Irene Aldana.

 In addition to her impressive reign in the Bantamweight division, Amanda beat fellow Brazilian Cris Cyborg in 2018 to become the champion of the Featherweight division.
 She became the first female UFC fighter to hold belts in two divisions simultaneously.
 Nunes later defended the featherweight belt twice, against Felicia Spencer and Megan Anderson.